carrel-gr/Alpha2MQTT/README.md

 - Other Device control
   - You can also use the ESS state to control other devices in Home Assistant.
 For example, if Alpha2MQTT detects that the grid has become unavailable, then it turns off my EVSE (car "charger").
   - I'd love to hear what you are controlling...

+### Tips/Hints/Suggestions
+- Only the "**Max Charge**" "Op Mode" will do cell balancing.
+Other modes are fine to use, but every so often you should run a "**Max Charge**" to balance things out.
+- There are several Faults and Warnings entities for each of the system components, and each of them monitors multiple AlphaESS registers.
+These entities are simple numbers, but they also have an attribute which provides more detail.
+Click on the entity, then click Attributes, and you will see which registers are monitored and which bits are set.
+- There is one entity ("**Register Number**") that allows you to view AlphaESS register values.
+Enter a register number (in decimal, not hex) in this entity, and you will see the (formatted) value in "**Register Value**".
+This is only intended for debugging.

 ### Other Changes and Enhancements
 - This uses an MQTT Last Will and Testament (LWT) along with 2 other statuses to set the availability of all of its entities.
 - This uses the MQTT retain flag along with other MQTT options to ensure as-graceful-as-possible handling of situations where this device, HA, or the MQTT broker might reboot or go offline.